Upload the featured image here!

 Are you a legal candidate considering a locum job but unsure of what it entails or how to make the move?
 Do not worry, you are not alone!
 Legal candidates often tell us they might consider becoming a locum but are confused about pay rates, length of contract and how they can move between roles easily.

-In this guide, our specialist Legal Recruitment team how to be a successful locum, gives examples of what locum job opportunities are available and answers questions we commonly get asked by legal candidates at all levels.
+In this guide, our specialist Legal Recruitment team explain how to be a successful locum, give examples of what locum job opportunities are available and answer questions we commonly get asked by legal candidates at all levels.

 For many legal candidates, the prospect of becoming a locum is a daunting one.
 This is because candidates often think it is a confusing and complicated path to take, however this could not be further from the truth.
 We work with qualified legal locum candidates every day, many of whom have taken our advice and changed sector in order to create a working lifestyle that works for them.

 In this guide our Legal Recruitment team offer their advice to candidates that may be considering a career as a locum and discuss what candidates should expect.

 Who is a typical legal locum?